SheydaGhb/Image-translation/README.md

 ## Translation of an image to a target image.

-I designed a model that performs image translation from the input images to the target images.
+I designed a model in Pytorch that performs image translation from the input images to the target images.
 An example of the input image and its target image is shown below

 <img width="459" alt="image" src="https://user-images.githubusercontent.com/31028574/205402113-856844ba-d393-46a2-82a4-6f7ad8c6bf9e.png">